lyft/flinkk8soperator/docs/crd.md

       Number of job managers for the flink cluster.
 If multiple job managers are provided, the user has to ensure that correct environment variables are set for High availability mode.

-    * **offHeapMemoryFraction** `type:float64`
+    * **systemMemoryFraction** `type:float64`
-      A value between 0 and 1 that represents % of container memory dedicated to system / off heap.
-The remaining memory is allocated for heap.
+      A value between 0 and 1 that represents % of container memory dedicated to the system.
+The remaining memory is given to the job manager.

     * **nodeSelector** `type:map[string]string`
       Configuration for the node selectors used for the job manager.